-- 5 Check that the blade is firmly attached.

-- 6 Fold the wiper arms back down against the windscreen.

-- 7 Deactivate the wiper service position.
+- 6 Push the lower part of the blade towards the arm again until you hear a click. - 7 Check that the blade is firmly attached. - 8 Fold the wiper arms back down against the windscreen. - 9 Deactivate the wiper service position.